59 Electrically-Powered Aircraft

 Electrically-powered VTOL (Vertical Takeoff and Landing) or “eVTOL” refers to an aircraft capable of vertical takeoff and landing and forward flight using one or more electric propulsion systems. eVTOL aircraft typically rely on multiple electric motors, each with its own propeller or rotor, to provide vertical lift and/or forward propulsive thrust.
 These aircraft are designed to combine the benefits of helicopters and fixed-wing aircraft, potentially offering the same benefits as other electrically-powered aircraft but also with VTOL capability.
 The FAA refers to eVTOL aircraft as a form of “powered lift” and is subject to all of the requirements and regulations of this aircraft category.
 The ICAO does not recognize powered lift aircraft at present, which poses an interesting dilemma in the development and eventual certification of eVTOL aircraft.

 The world’s first eVTOL aircraft, which was flown in 2009, was the Agusta-Westland Project Zero, as shown in the photograph below.
-This aircraft was an all-electrically-powered, fly-by-wire tiltrotor concept, which represented the state-of-the-art in the use of electrical motors and battery technology at that time.
-It was a demonstrator for technologies never flown previously on a rotorcraft, including individual blade control or IBC, but never designed to go into production.
-Yet, the vehicle was to set the stage for future eVTOL developments.
+This aircraft was an all-electrically powered, fly-by-wire tiltrotor concept that represented the state-of-the-art use of electrical motors and battery technology at that time.
+It was a demonstrator for technologies never flown previously on a rotorcraft, including individual blade control or IBC, but it was never designed to go into production.
+Yet, the vehicle was to set the stage for many future eVTOL developments.

 If the eVTOL has 12 rotors, then it can be assumed that each rotor carries 1/12th of the weight, W, of the aircraft, i.e., each rotor produces a thrust of